Phil Mickelson: 2011–2013

-2014 and 2015: Inconsistent form and close calls in majors
+2014–2016

 Mickelson at the 2014 Players Championship.

 Mickelson missed the cut at the Masters for the first time since 1997.
 He failed to contend at the U.S. Open at Pinehurst in his first bid to complete the career grand slam.
 Mickelson's lone top-10 of the PGA Tour season came at the year's final major, the PGA Championship at Valhalla.
 Mickelson shot rounds of 69-67-67-66 to finish solo second, one shot behind world number one Rory McIlroy.

 Prior to the 2015 Masters, Mickelson's best finish in 2015 was a tie for 17th.
 At the Masters, Mickelson shot rounds of 70-68-67-69 to finish tied for second with Justin Rose, four shots behind champion Jordan Spieth.
 The second-place finish was Mickelson's tenth such finish in a major, placing him second all-time only to Jack Nicklaus in that regard.

 At The Open Championship, Mickelson shot rounds of 70-72-70 and was eight shots behind, outside the top forty.
 In the final round, Mickelson birdied the 15th hole to move to 10 under and within two of the lead.
 After a missed 10 ft birdie putt on 16, Mickelson hit his drive on the infamous Road Hole (17th) at the famed Old Course at St Andrews onto a second-floor balcony of the Old Course Hotel.
 The out-of-bounds drive lead to a triple-bogey 7 that sent Mickelson tumbling out of contention.

-Later in the year, it was announced that Mickelson would leave longtime swing coach Butch Harmon, feeling as though he needed to hear a new perspective on things.